neo4j/neo4j-java-driver/README.md

 When reporting, please mention the versions of the driver and server, as well as the server topology (single instance, causal cluster, etc).
 Also include any error stacktraces and a code snippet to reproduce the error if possible, as well as anything else that you think might be helpful.

-## For Driver Developers
+## For Driver Engineers

 This section targets users who would like to compile the driver source code on their own machine for the purpose of, for example, contributing a PR.
 Before contributing to this project, please take a few minutes to read our [Contribution Guide](https://github.com/neo4j/neo4j-java-driver/blob/1.6/CONTRIBUTING.md#want-to-contribute).

 ### Java Version

-For the 1.5 series driver and above, source code _must_ compile on Java 8.
+For the 1.5+ Driver Series, the source code _must_ compile on Java 8.

-For previous versions, the compilation requires Java 7.
+For the previous versions, the compilation requires Java 7.

 ### Building

 The source code here reflects the current development status of a new driver version.

 To use the driver in a project, please use the released driver via Maven Central or check out the code with git tags of corresponding versions instead.

 #### Running Tests and Creating a Package